firebase/extensions/firestore-counter/POSTINSTALL.md

 #### Update security rules

 Update your Cloud Firestore security rules to allow lookups and writes to the `_counter_shards_` subcollection where you want the extension to count.
-For example, to allow clients to increments `visits` field on any document in `pages` collection, you can write rules like this:
+For example, to allow clients to increment the `visits` field on any document in the `pages` collection, you can write rules like this:

 ```
 match /databases/{database}/documents/pages/{page} {